What Is Financial Abuse and how to identify it?

 In many cases, financial abuse occurs gradually.
 It can happen without someone realizing — no matter the relationship.
 That is why it is important to know the signs of financial abuse.
-The sooner you are able to recognize it, the quicker you can guard against it.
+The sooner you can recognize it, the quicker you can guard against it.

 Here are some of the signs to watch out for:

 - You are not included in financial information or decisions.
-You don’t know what accounts you have, the compensation structure for a spouse, or where the money is located or spent.
+You don’t know what accounts you have, the spouse’s compensation structure, or where the money is located or spent.

 - You sign documents without knowing what they are.
 You might sign business forms, tax returns, and loan requests without knowing what they entail or even having a chance to read them.
 Sometimes you may know what the paperwork is for and are forced to sign them under duress.